dimforge/nphysics.org/docs/index.md

     <span class="home_dummy_link">&nbsp;<i class="fa fa-external-link" aria-hidden="true"></i></span>
     <br>
     Simulate deformable bodies that can interact with all other kinds of bodies implemented in **nphysics**.
-    The computation of deformation are either based in a mass-spring system or a finite-element method.
+    The computation of deformation is either based on a mass-spring system or a finite-element method.
     </div>
     </a>
     </td>